RobertForristall/community-wiki/docs/github-guidelines/ssh-keys.md

 ## Checking for exisiting SSH keys

-If you have already made an SSH key in the past follow one of the links below to find it on your machine based on the OS you are using:
+If you have already made a SSH key in the past follow one of the links below to find it on your machine based on the OS you are using:

 - Mac: [Github Docs For Checking Existing SSH Keys (Mac)](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/checking-for-existing-ssh-keys?platform=mac)
 - Windows: [Github Docs For Checking Existing SSH Keys (Windows)](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/checking-for-existing-ssh-keys?platform=windows)